 Golden Time activity choices are selected in classes.
 The variety of activities excite the children and therefore children do not want to miss any of the special time.
 School makes sure that no child uses Golden Time to catch up on work and Teachers always participate fully in Golden Time to ensure it is truly a reward for the children.

-Children who miss 3, 6 or 9 minutes of their Golden Time sit quietly reflecting on their behaviour until their time is completed.
+Children who miss 5, 10 or 15 minutes of their Golden Time sit quietly reflecting on their behaviour until their time is completed.
 They then join their class activity.
-Children who regularly miss some of their Golden Time are monitored.
+Children who regularly miss some of their Golden Time are monitored and a meeting with parents will be made.
 Action is then taken to support the child in reducing the time lost in the following weeks.

 Golden Time choices are activities that have been previously suggested by the children therefore they fully own the whole reward session.

 These are some of the things we have had as Golden Time activities in the past:

 - Beauty Parlour